F1LT3R/client-password-prehash/README.md

 Perhaps allowing users to value simplicity above security is a flawed paradigm.

-Whatever the case: because the hashes in transit are both domain and user specific, I would think that finding solutions to hashes with platforms like MD5-Online or MD5 Decrypt would become much harder, especially where multiple services used similar (and slightly different) techniques.
+Whatever the case: because the hashes in transit are both domain and user specific, I would think that finding solutions to hashes with platforms like [MD5-Online](http://md5online.org/md5-decrypt.html) or [MD5 Decrypt](http://md5decrypt.net/en/Sha512/) would become much harder, especially where multiple services used similar (and slightly different) techniques.

-- Alistair